Transition from Open Funder Registry to ROR

 We're here to help!
 Take a look at the guidance below and write [email protected] with any questions.

-Three quick resources for switching from Funder IDs to ROR IDs
+Two quick resources for switching from Funder IDs to ROR IDs

 - Map other organization IDs to ROR IDs - guide to help you map Funder IDs to ROR IDs using the ROR API, data dump, or sample scripts